skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 }
 ```

-## Query example related to riding your personal bike

-### Query Bicycle route from Kamppi to Pisa
+### Query Bicycle route from Kamppi to Pisa riding your personal bike

 Click [this link]() to run the query below in GraphiQL.
 It should fetch bicycle route from Kamppi to Pisa.